tsamardzic/nlp_intro/README.md

 ### Common steps

-- Feature extraction
+- Feature extraction: all inputs are represented with features
-- Classification
+- Classification: finding the best label given the features
-- Sequencing (language modelling)
+- Sequencing (language modelling): scoring the sequence of labels
-- Move from pipelines to end-to-end
+- Move from pipelines to end-to-end:
+  - pipeline: different tools for each step, often put together in a processing "recipe"
+  - end-to-end: one huge NN performs all the steps

 &nbsp;